-A template subordinate local law is available for each model local law as an additional support tool for local governments.
-These templates are available on the department's website at www.dilgp.qld.gov.au.
+A template subordinate local law is available for each model local law as an additional support tool for local governments adopting the model local laws.

 Subordinate local laws are essential to the successful implementation of the model local laws.
-In recognition of the state's diversity and to avoid limiting the application of the model local laws, subordinate local laws provide the means for local government to specify the details of regulatory requirements that meet their particular needs.
+In recognition of the diversity of local governments throughout the state, and to avoid limiting the application of the model local laws, subordinate local laws provide the means for local governments to specify the details of regulatory requirements that meet their particular needs.